 Click to open the map of places to visit on Google Maps.

-Where and What to Eat in Malaga?
+What and Where to Eat in Malaga?

 We wouldn’t be wrong if we said that Malaga is a seafood paradise, as if it deserves the meaning of the name given by the Phoenicians.
-Málaga is a city where fish and other sea products are consumed mostly by frying or grilling, and you can often smell fish while walking around.
+Malaga is a city where fish and other sea products are consumed mostly by frying or grilling, and you can often smell fish while walking around.
 We mentioned siesta in our Granada article, the same is true here.

 Since it has a rich food culture, you will not have any trouble as a tourist.
 Fish, olives and olive oil, almonds and wine have an important place in the gastronomy of the city.
 Apart from these, the use of vegetables, meat, legumes is also very common.
 In Malaga, as in most other European countries, sweet pastries such as croissants are consumed a lot.
 But here, there are many sandwiches made with delicious and fresh bread that make you feel full in the morning.
 Deep-fried salty dough sticks, called churros, can be preferred for both a delicious and satisfying breakfast.
 The extra virgin olive oil and tomato grated on toast, which is traditionally eaten a lot for breakfast, is also very tasty.